hawky-4s-/veewee-definitions/README.md

 Here is how to build a Vagrant base box for Debian.

-**Note: You can also use build-box.sh to automate the steps below.**
+**Note: You can also use build-box.sh and add-box.sh to automate the steps below.**

 List available VirtualBox templates: